BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 2. Investments in Training Skilled Workers

-Oregon needs to become the hub of Fiber Internet technology delivery–how to design, build, and maintain our fiber that powers our homes and businesses.
+Oregon needs to become the hub of Fiber Internet technology delivery–how to design, build, and maintain the fiber that powers our homes and businesses.
 Who better to manage our networks and deliver service to us all than the people who live in our communities?
-Trained and skilled Oregonians need to be doing this work because a quality service experience matters.
+Trained and skilled Oregonians need to be doing this work because quality service experience matters.

-3. Future Ready Internet
+3. Future-Ready Internet

 We believe that wired residential internet connections should meet a required minimum of 100 Mbps / 100 Mbps.
 The ability to increase these speeds 10x as desired by customers should be available by flipping a switch.
 Anything less would be like building a new home with only one electrical outlet in each room.